scikit-learn-contrib/skglm/doc/tutorials/nonnegative_group_lasso.rst

     \text{proj}_{\mathcal{B}_2}(x) = \frac{x}{\max(\norm{x}_2, 1)}
     .

-Using the Moreau decomposition and the two equations above one has
+Using the Moreau decomposition, Equations :eq:`fenchel` and :eq:`prox_projection`, one has

 .. math::